Ozgun92/Ozgun_Portfolio/README.md

 Users are shown Snipits of other users they aren't following yet in the Discovery Feed.
 In the Discovery Feed, users can search for specific users via name or their Snipit handle.
 Users can share Snipits and comments via message to other users and also chat with them via audio.

 NOTE: This app isn't on the Appstore yet.
-It will be in beta testing soon, hopefully.
-It still has major bugs that have to be worked on.
+It will be in beta testing soon.
+It still has bugs that have to be worked on.
 This app is being created by [Ufuk Türközü](https://github.com/ufuk-trkz) and me.

 ![](https://github.com/oezguenY/Portfolio_Projects/blob/main/images/snipit0.png?raw=true)